pbnj1/Team-member-ID-fabricator/README.md

 # Team-member-ID-fabricator
-command line application that assists organizations in helping build team member ID cards
+This is a command line application that assists organizations in helping build team member ID cards

 [Link to a video walkthrough] https://drive.google.com/file/d/1BDtj8ZrZlY2uwJdoFanXE-VP1qu8OP1V/view